bagerard/graphviz-dot-hooks/README.md

 ## Installation

-This tool requires graphviz to be installed
+Whether you use it as a cli or through [pre-commit hook](https://pre-commit.com/), this tool requires [graphviz](https://www.graphviz.org/) to be installed

+Thus, if you are on Debian, that is:

+    sudo apt install graphviz

 ## Rationale

-    ...
+    Linters are cool

 ## CLI Usage

-    ...
+    check-dot your-dot-file1.dot your-dot-file2.dot

 ## Pre-commit integration